-I provide video sessions if you are self-isolating due to Corona Virus.
+I provide video sessions only due to COVID-19.

 I see my main task as a counsellor to be listening.
 I will always want to start by listening to your story, and to what has brought you to seek counselling.
 We can then decide between us where to take things from there.